ixkaito/bathe/README.md

 $ npm install --global gulp
 ```

-#### 3. Install Sass and Compass
+#### 3. Install Sass and Compass (Optional)

 ```bash
 $ gem install compass
 ```

-This will install both Sass and Compass.
+This will install both Ruby Sass and Compass.
+If you only use Sass but not Compass, the Ruby Sass is not require.

 #### 4 Clone this repo in WordPress theme directory